Young adult literature: 20th century

-Ursula le Guin's A Wizard of Earthsea, published in 1968, had a significant influence on YA fantasy fiction.
-It won or contributed to several notable awards for le Guin, including the Boston Globe–Horn Book Award in 1969, and was one of the last winners of the Lewis Carroll Shelf Award.
+Ursula K. Le Guin's A Wizard of Earthsea, published in 1968, had a significant influence on YA fantasy fiction.
+It won or contributed to several notable awards for Le Guin, including the Boston Globe–Horn Book Award in 1969, and was one of the last winners of the Lewis Carroll Shelf Award.
 With regard to the Earthsea series Barbara Bucknal stated that "Le Guin was not writing for young children when she wrote these fantasies, nor yet for adults.
 She was writing for 'older kids'.
 But in fact she can be read, like Tolkien, by ten-year-olds and by adults.
 Margaret Atwood said that ...
 A Wizard of Earthsea ... since it dealt with themes such as "life and mortality and who are we as human beings", it could be read and enjoyed by anybody older than twelve.
 Reviewers have commented that the basic premise of A Wizard of Earthsea, that of a talented boy going to a wizard's school and making an enemy with whom he has a close connection, is also the premise of Harry Potter.

 As publishers began to focus on the emerging adolescent market, more booksellers and libraries began creating young adult sections distinct from children's literature and novels written for adults.
 The 1970s to the mid-1980s have been described as the golden age of young-adult fiction, when challenging novels began speaking directly to the interests of the identified adolescent market.

 In the 1980s, young adult literature began pushing the envelope in terms of the subject matter that was considered appropriate for their audience: Books dealing with topics such as rape, suicide, parental death, and murder which had previously been deemed taboo, saw significant critical and commercial success.
 A flip-side of this trend was a strong revived interest in the romance novel, including young adult romance.
 With an increase in number of adolescents, the genre "matured, blossomed, and came into its own, with the better written, more serious, and more varied young adult books (than those) published during the last two decades".

 The first novel in J.K.
 Rowling's seven-book Harry Potter series, Harry Potter and the Philosopher's Stone, was published in 1997.
 Originally marketed in the UK under the broad category of children's literature, the books received attention and praise for their increasingly mature and sophisticated nature, eventually garnering a significant audience of adult readers.
 This phenomenon led many to see Harry Potter and J.K.
 Rowling as responsible for a resurgence of young adult literature.
-It also established a pre-eminent role for speculative fiction in the field, a trend further solidified by The Hunger Games trilogy by Suzanne Collins.
+The books "kickstarted a YA novel-to-blockbuster-movie boom and waved in an era of speculative fiction".
 The end of the decade saw a number of awards appear such as the Michael L. Printz Award and Alex Awards, designed to recognize excellence in writing for young adult audiences.